Lawrence Kohlberg's stages of moral development: Inconsistency in moral judgments

 Another criticism of Kohlberg's theory is that people frequently demonstrate significant inconsistency in their moral judgements.
 This often occurs in moral dilemmas involving drinking and driving and business situations where participants have been shown to reason at a subpar stage, typically using more self-interested reasoning (stage two) than authority and social order obedience reasoning (stage four).
 Kohlberg's theory is generally considered to be incompatible with inconsistencies in moral reasoning.

-Carpendale has argued that Kohlberg's theory should be modified to focus on the view that the process of moral reasoning involves integrating varying perspectives of a moral dilemma rather than simply fixating on applying rules.
+Jeremy Carpendale has argued that Kohlberg's theory should be modified to focus on the view that the process of moral reasoning involves integrating varying perspectives of a moral dilemma rather than simply fixating on applying rules.
 This view would allow for inconsistency in moral reasoning since individuals may be hampered by their inability to consider different perspectives.

 Krebs and Denton have also attempted to modify Kohlberg's theory to account for conflicting findings but eventually concluded that the theory cannot account for how most individuals make moral decisions in their everyday lives.
 Immanuel Kant "predicted" and rebutted that argument when he considered such actions as opening an exception for ourselves in the categorical imperative.